NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 14568f096fcd91f488876796605f5063
       name: Sizzle
       type: offense
     - color: pink
       description: Increases maximum Silence duration caused by Spell Block from 0.8 to 1.5.
-      icon: 9ed50d63cfb9fc74f92a64fab5cb6259
-      name: System Shock
-      type: control
-    winrate: '100.0'
-  - damage: '6.8'
-    disable: '1.0'
-    energy: '3.0'
-    num: 2
-    protection: '1.2'
-    skills:
-    - color: grey
-      description: Magnetic Orb can be recast to leap to target location, knocking nearby enemies back upon landing.
-Magnetic Orb form is then resumed for the remaining duration, but you are unable to deal damage.
-      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Dispatch
-      type: mixed
-    - color: green
-      description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
-Lasts for 4.
-      icon: 1d95f324f635c9447a68299999e8597e
-      name: Energy Conversion
-      type: survival
-    - color: yellow
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
-The Shield absorbs up to 16 damage.
-      icon: 14568f096fcd91f488876796605f5063
-      name: Plasma Booster
-      type: mobility
-    - color: green
-      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.
-      icon: 87c684273ffea0845863a8f80b904890
-      name: Plasma Infusion
-      type: survival
-    - color: pink
-      description: Increases maximum Silence duration caused by Spell Block from 0.8 to 1.5.